-This article will guide you through the troubleshooting for no internet connection (no sync) on an ADSL1 or ADSL2+ broadband service.
+This article will guide you through the troubleshooting for no internet connection (no sync) on an on-net or off-net ADSL2+ broadband service.

 Select one of the links below to jump to a query:

 - You can’t view websites or receive email on all computers and WiFi devices connected to your modem.
 If your connection seems to come and go intermittently, see ADSL Dropouts instead.

 - Your computer/WiFi device may show internet connection status as “Offline”, “No connection” or “Disconnected”.

 - The lights on the front of your modem may indicate a problem; please check the user manual to learn the meaning of your modem's status lights.
 Guides for iiNet modems are available here.

 Things to check first

 |No dial tone, or line noise on your home phone

 ||Always troubleshoot no dial tone or line noise before focusing on any internet issues.
 The internet could just be a side effect of a problem with your landline.

 |Check the iiNet Network Status page to see if there’s a service disruption in your area.